Interface GameLiftStreamsClient

 -

 Always-on: The streaming capacity that is allocated and ready to handle stream requests without delay.
 You pay for this capacity whether it's in use or not.
 Best for quickest time from streaming request to streaming session.
+Default is 1 when creating a stream group or adding a location.

 -

 On-demand: The streaming capacity that Amazon GameLift Streams can allocate in response to stream requests, and then de-allocate when the session has terminated.
 This offers a cost control measure at the expense of a greater startup time (typically under 5 minutes).
+Default is 0 when creating a stream group or adding a location.

 To update a stream group, specify the stream group's Amazon Resource Name (ARN) and provide the new values.
 If the request is successful, Amazon GameLift Streams returns the complete updated metadata for the stream group.